 If you are an interpreter working in the field, you may be able to apply your work experience and training towards the LITC certificate through Prior Learning Assessment and Recognition (PLAR).

-Graduates of the MCIS Language Solutions program need to complete LITC 104 and LITC 106 in order to receive the Humber College Language Interpreter Training Certificate.
-The PLAR form to be exempted from LITC 101, 102, 103 and 105 can be found here.
+Graduates of the MCIS Language Solutions program need to complete LITC 104 and LITC 106 in order to receive the Humber College Language Interpreter Training certificate.
+The PLAR form for exemption from LITC 101, 102, 103 and 105 can be found here.

 The LITC program continues to enhance student learning by bringing in guests from various sectors of the interpreting industries.
-LITC has welcomed individuals from Access Alliance, Sick Kids Hospital, University Health Network (UHN), Humber College’s Career and Advancement Services, Global Translations, Exacta Interpreting, LITC Alumni, Financial Management Workshops, Arab Community Centre of Toronto (ACCT)-Medical Interpreting Observations, Student Court Interpreting Observations, and more.
+LITC has welcomed individuals from Access Alliance, Sick Kids Hospital, University Health Network (UHN), Humber College’s Career and Advancement Services, Global Translations, Exacta Interpreting, LITC Alumni, Ministry of Attorney General (MAG), MCIS, Multi-Languages Corporation, APLI & ATIO, Student Court Interpreting Observations, and more.

-Humber offers information sessions for students interested in the Language Interpreter Certificate program, as well as PLAR sessions for working interpreters.
-There is no cost for these information sessions.
-Learn more >
+Humber offers online information sessions for students interested in the Language Interpreter Certificate program, as well as PLAR sessions for working interpreters during our online information sessions.
+There is no cost for these online information sessions.